-The service shall include the HTTP headers specified in the PreupgradeHTTPHeaders property in the initial HTTPS request to establish the WebSocket, prior to the upgrade to a WebSocket.
+The service shall include the HTTP headers specified in the PreUpgradeHTTPHeaders property in the initial HTTPS request to establish the WebSocket, prior to the upgrade to a WebSocket.
+The service shall include the sec-WebSocket-Protocol request header and it shall contain the value Redfish.
 The following example shows an initial HTTPS request from a service prior to the upgrade to a WebSocket:

-'''

-GET /redfish HTTP/1.1

-Host: clientapp.contoso.com:443

-Upgrade: websocket

-Connect: Upgrade

-Sec-Websocket-Key: abcdefhijklmnop==

-Sec-WebSocket-Version: 13

-PreUpgradeHeader1: PreUpgradeHeader1Value

-'''

-When a connection is established with the remote client, the service shall create a Session resource with the role defined in the OutboundConnection resource.
+GET /redfish HTTP/1.1 Host: clientapp.contoso.com:443 Upgrade: websocket Connect: Upgrade Sec-WebSocket-Protocol: Redfish Sec-WebSocket-Key: abcdefhijklmnop== Sec-WebSocket-Version: 13 PreUpgradeHeader1: PreUpgradeHeader1Value When a connection is established with the remote client, the service shall create a Session resource with the role defined in the OutboundConnection resource.